appintheair/retentioneering-framework/README.md

 Data should have at least three columns `event_name`, `user_pseudo_id`, `event_timestamp`.

-You can put empty dict as settings.
+You can put empty dict as `settings` for analysis.
+It is needed here only to set experiment folder.
+By default it will be `experiments` folder in you current directory.
+For each new experiment (kernel restart) new folder with experiment results named with current datetime will be created.

 ```python
 import pandas as pd